Shubhranshu-Shekhar/notebook-collections/README.md

-This collection of useful notebooks from around the world.
+This is a collection of useful notebooks from around the world.